pmq20/node-packer/node/doc/api/cluster.md

    process.
 3. `server.listen(0)` Normally, this will cause servers to listen on a random port.
 However, in a cluster, each worker will receive the same "random" port each time they do `listen(0)`.
 In essence, the port is random the first time, but predictable thereafter.
 To listen on a unique port, generate a port number based on the cluster worker ID.

-*Note*: Node.js does not provide routing logic.
+Node.js does not provide routing logic.
 It is, therefore important to design an application such that it does not rely too heavily on in-memory data objects for things like sessions and login.

 Because workers are all separate processes, they can be killed or re-spawned depending on a program's needs, without affecting other workers.
 As long as there are some workers still alive, the server will continue to accept connections.
 If no workers are alive, existing connections will be dropped and new connections will be refused.
 Node.js does not automatically manage the number of workers, however.
 It is the application's responsibility to manage the worker pool based on its own needs.

+Although a primary use case for the `cluster` module is networking, it can also be used for other use cases requiring worker processes.

 ## Class: Worker
 <!-- YAML
 added: v0.7.0
 -->

-A Worker object contains all public information and method about a worker.
+A `Worker` object contains all public information and method about a worker.
 In the master it can be obtained using `cluster.workers`.
 In a worker it can be obtained using `cluster.worker`.